-Additionally, small cutters produce smaller cuttings, while large cutters produce larger cuttings.
+Small cutters also produce smaller cuttings, while large cutters produce larger ones.
 Large cuttings may cause problems with hole cleaning if the drilling fluid cannot carry the cuttings up.

 The third letter of the IADC Classification Code For PDC Bit describes the size of the cutter.